 The inscription on the arch ‘This memorial was erected with monies raised by public subscription and by his regiment the King’s Royal Rifle Corps. to the memory of Albert E Shepherd, V.C., Croix de Guerre, Medaille Militaire who died 23rd October 1966.

-Although the arch looks a little worse for wear these days, with the varnish crackling and the wood rotting a little, but the memorial stand proud.
+Although the arch looks a little worse for wear these days, with the varnish crackling and the wood rotting a little, the memorial stands proud.
 If you take a walk to the back of the memorial that now stands to the rear of the War Memorial, you will see the original gate that someone covered over with what looks like plyboard.

 Memorial to A E Shepherd V.C. on Royston War Memorial copyright C Sklinar